Veterans Face Challenges Getting Effective Mental Health Support

 An estimated one-point-nine million U.S. veterans are now receiving mental health services.
-But studies commissioned by Congress and the Department of Defense ( NIH, 2017), (National Acadamies of Science, Engineering & Medicine, 2018), and (VA, 20180), say that may be half the number who should be.
+But studies commissioned by Congress and the Department of Defense (NIH, 2017), (National Acadamies of Science, Engineering & Medicine, 2018), and (VA, 20180), say that may be half the number who should be.

 Feeling like a number